Ed1123/100-days-of-code/log.md

 **Thoughts:** Another great day.
 I feel a little worried for the time not being enough for my codeing hour.
 Well, it's 1:24 am ._.

+### Day 12: January 26, 2020 (Big-O)

+**Today's Progress**: Algorithms efficiency and Big-O notation.
+I dive into the math part of Big-O notation.
+I'm really liking how technically this course allow me to be.

+**Thoughts:** A sunday.
+I wanted to rest, but I also want to study.
+At the end I gave a little bit more than an hour to studying. :)

 ### Day : January 15, 2020 ()